 - You can excel in your career and feel satisfied.

-- You will have a better social life where you learn to enjoy without outside aid.
+- You will have a better social life where you learn to enjoy yourself without outside aid.

 - You will be able to form lasting relationships that bring you joy.

 “Change comes from within” is an old saying but is very applicable in the case of addiction recovery.
 All of these will render you useless if you don’t hold yourself accountable and commit to stop drinking.
 It would be best to find a strong and compelling reason that keeps you motivated and going despite the hardships.

 While “recent surveys have found a strong decrease in alcohol consumption among young people and this trend has been identified in European countries, Australia and North America” (Why are young people drinking less than earlier?
 Identifying and specifying social mechanisms with a pragmatist approach, Törrönen et al., 2019), we at Lantana believe that you can find the answers and change the mindset, which is all you need to quit drinking and find meaning in life.